 Repeat the cleaning process described above if the plate remains “tacky”.

-The Heatlie Island Gourmet Plate is made of either mild steel or stainless steel (optional) and both need to be seasoned prior to use.
-This will reduce the likelihood of food sticking to the plate and ensure longevity of the plate.
+The Heatlie Island Gourmet plate is made of either mild steel or stainless steel (optional) and both need to be seasoned before use.
+This will reduce the likelihood of food sticking to the plate and ensure the longevity of the plate.
 This is a similar process to seasoning a wok.

-To season the plate, first follow the instructions on Cleaning the Barbecue Plate (above).
-This may have been cleaned prior to inserting the plate.
+To season the plate, first, follow the instructions on cleaning the barbecue plate (above).

 The BBQ plate is made from mild steel or stainless steel and is available in 3 thicknesses:

 5mm for everyday, backyard use

 We recommend the 10mm for catering purposes as this will not warp when heated for long periods of time.
 The thickness of the plate conducts and holds the heat better than the thinner plate and results in no warping.